TRAP33ZOID/zoiddd/PROJECT_HANDOVER.md

 ## 📋 Quick Start for New Agent

 **Current Status:** Phases 1-5 complete.
-Phase 5.5 needs investigation.
+Phase 5.5 complete and tested.
 Phase 6 ready to start.

 **What Works:**
 - ✅ Web-based chatbot with voice recording (English/Arabic)